LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``find``
 ::::::::

-This string method search for a substring of the object for which it's called and returns the position of the first appearance of the substring or -1 if the string can't be found.
+This string method searches for a substring of the string for which it's called and returns the position of the first appearance of the substring or -1 if the string can't be found.
 For example ``"foobar".find("foo")`` returns 3.
 The optional second and third argument specify the start and end position for